ohler55/slip-jet/README.md

 - does client instance need to keep track of subscription?
  - so that the error callback with subscription can return the correct instance?

+- jet-ack - simple instance with variables since it is only data
+ - stream [string]
+ - sequence [fixnum]
+ - duplicate [boolean]
+ - domain [string]

-- create client
+- client
+ - as Publisher
+  - publish (payload &optional subject &key timeout expect-last-msg-id expect-last-sequence expect-last-subject-sequence expect-stream msg-id retry-attempts retry-wait stall-wait) => jet-ack
+   - payload can be octets, string, or msg
+  - publish-async (payload &optional subject &key timeout ...) => jet-ack-future
+   - payload can be octets, string, or msg
+  - publish-pending () => fixnum
+  - publish-complete () => channel
- - methods
+  - cleanup-publisher ()

-  - StreamConsumerManager
+ - as StreamConsumerManager
-  - StreamManager
+ - as StreamManager
-  - AccountInfo
+ - as AccountInfo
   - auth
    - support and test auth
     - users, accounts, nkeys, username, password